alimokh91/IMPACT_Test/README.md

 # Fortran-Python MRI data communication layer for HPC-PREDICT

 The functionality to communicate MRI objects across Python and Fortran is contained in the `python` and `fortran` directories.
-Integration apps accessing various data sources are kept in `mri_datasource` directory.
+Integration code to interface the HPC-PREDICT pipeline with various external data sources (DICOM, experimental datasets, etc.) is maintained in `mri_datasource` directory.

 ## Communication library